PatrickHechler/Memories/README.md

 # Memories
-to remember what to to
+to remember what to do